urani-trade/solana-dev-onboarding-rs/chapters/06_frontend.md

 * A wallet is a software or hardware that stores a secret key to keep it secure and handle secure transaction signing.

-* Solana's [@solana/wallet-adapter-base and @solana/wallet-adapter-react.-Adapter](https://github.com/anza-xyz/wallet-adapter) are libraries used to simplify the process of supporting wallet browser extensions.
+* Solana's [@solana/wallet-adapter-base and @solana/wallet-adapter-react.-Adapter](https://github.com/anza-xyz/wallet-adapter) libraries simplify the process of supporting wallet browser extensions.

 * `@solana/wallet-adapter-react` allows us to persist and access wallet connection states through hooks and context providers:
     - `useWallet`